Hints on Responding to Assessor's Reports (The Rejoinder Process)

 Criticism: Mixed reviews.

 Response Strategy: Those who receive mixed comments should try to respond in a positive way to any potentially damaging remarks; for example if the assessor(s) point(s) to problems with methodology or structure.
-First deal strategically with any critical remarks, with the last part of the response pointing to favorable aspects.
+First deal strategically with any critical remarks, with the last part of the response pointing to favourable aspects.
 If you wish to take issue with an assessor’s comment, (eg. if the facts are incorrect) you should address the comments in a confident, positive manner.
 Where assessors differ on the same point, refer to the more positive comments of one when responding to the negative comments of the other

 Criticism: Where more than one assessor makes similar remarks highlighting a weakness in your proposal, address these issues carefully.
 Is there is a critical hypothesis not tested before submission or are you using novel techniques?